Studious-Games/SingletonSystem/README.md

 ###### **Persistent**

-This will be used to define if the Singleton will be persistent, at this present time we recommend using the **Scene** parameter to force the non persitent Singleton to load up on that scene.
+This will be used to define if the Singleton will be persistent, at this present time we recommend using the **Scene** parameter to force the non persistent Singleton to load up on that scene.
 All persistent Singletons will remain persistent through the life of the game, where as non persistent are only alive for that scene.

 ###### **Scene**